Critical Administrative Compliance Areas

 Effort reporting is required under OMB Circular A-21.
 Effort reporting is done retrospectively as a means to ensure salary charged to a sponsored project reasonably reflects the level of work performed.
 The best way to ensure effort reports are accurate is to proactively manage labor assigned to a project by having open communication lines between the PI, other project staff and administrators, as well as conducting a monthly reconciliation of expenses to include PI-level review.
-See Allocation and Monitoring of Effort on Sponsored Projects for more detail.

-Having an audit finding of non-compliance in effort reporting can place an institution and the individual certifier at significant risk which could result in loss of sponsored funding, large fines and damage to reputation.
+Having an audit finding of non-compliance in effort reporting can place an institution and the individual certifier at significant risk and could result in loss of sponsored funding, large fines and damage to reputation.
 Key areas of risk include: